Bloodroot (Sanguinaria canadensis) has a long history of use as medicine.

-The herb Bloodroot (Sanguinaria canadanesis) is called so because of the reddish sap that oozes out of the root when broken.
+And, it gets the name “bloodroot” because of the reddish sap that oozes out of the broken root.

 Neoplasene Bloodroot Pet Cancer Treatments

-Our clinic uses a bloodroot derivative of Neoplasene as a treatment for mast cell tumors.
+Marc Smith, DVM uses Neoplasene, a bloodroot derivative, as a treatment for mast cell tumors.

 The following are some research documents that explain how Bloodroot (Neoplasene) works to treat cancer.